Philipp Franz von Siebold: Further legacy

-Though he is well known in Japan, where he is called "Shiboruto-san", and although mentioned in the relevant schoolbooks, Siebold is almost unknown elsewhere, except among gardeners who admire the many plants whose names incorporate sieboldii and sieboldiana.
-The Hortus Botanicus in Leiden has recently laid out the "Von Siebold Memorial Garden", a Japanese garden with plants sent by Siebold.
-The garden was laid out under a 150-year-old Zelkova serrata tree dating from Siebold's lifetime.
+Though he is well known in Japan, where he is called "Shiboruto-san", and although mentioned in the relevant schoolbooks, von Siebold is almost unknown elsewhere, except among gardeners who admire the many plants whose names incorporate sieboldii and sieboldiana.
+The Hortus Botanicus in Leiden has recently laid out the "Von Siebold Memorial Garden", a Japanese garden with plants sent by Von Siebold.
+The garden was laid out under a 150-year-old Zelkova serrata tree dating from Von Siebold's lifetime.
 Japanese visitors come and visit this garden, to pay their respect for him.

-Siebold museums
+Von Siebold museums

-Although he was disillusioned by what he perceived as a lack of appreciation for Japan and his contributions to its understanding, a testimony of the remarkable character of Siebold is found in museums that honor him.
+Although he was disillusioned by what he perceived as a lack of appreciation for Japan and his contributions to its understanding, a testimony of the remarkable character of Von Siebold is found in museums that honor him.